Referring Eligible Clients to PAP ensures Ryan White is used as payor of last resort.

 A PAP is a Patient Assistant Program.
 Patient assistance programs are run by pharmaceutical companies to provide free medications to people who cannot afford to buy their medicine.

-This program is designed to provide HIV clients with sources to provide additional assistance to pay part or all of the cost of their HIV medications.
+A PAP is designed to provide HIV clients with sources to provide additional assistance to pay part or all of the cost of their HIV medications.
 This assistance is in addition to and separate from the assistance provided by the AIDS Drug Assistance Program (ADAP), a federal grant program.
-It is important to note that this program is not part of a state system (SPAP), but could be funded by national or multi-national concerns.
+It is important to note that this program is not part of a state system (SPAP).
 ADAP helps ensure that underserved and uninsured individuals living with HIV/AIDS have access to life-saving medications.
 The use of these resources transfers some of the financial burden from ADAP to the private sector.

 HIV Patient Assistance Programs (PAP) information for consumers